If your team needs process

 Pull in what fits

-Drag in only the work that actually serves the intent – nothing else.
+Drag in only the work that actually serves the intent — nothing else.
+Spryn nudges you to pick a small, believable slice of work.

 Pull in what fits